CSCD01/team_04-project/deliverable/1/process_evaluation.md

 To pick the best development process for our team, we first eliminate the processes that do not make sense.
 These would be; Scrum, Agile, Reuse-Oriented, and eXtreme Programming.
 * Scrum is not being considered due to the role structure.
 We do not have a Product Owner, nor do we have anyone who wants to be the Scrum Master.
 As both roles are integral to the Scrum process, it will not be considered.
 * Agile will not be considered for a similar reason.
 There is no customer satisfaction to evaluate, nor are we dealing with shifting requirements.
-* Reuse Oriented focuses on using open source software for most of the development.
-As we are fixing bugs, and doing feature development, we will not likely be using any open source software.
+* Reuse Oriented focuses on using existent components and services.
+As we are fixing bugs, and doing novel feature development, we will not likely find components that meet our needs readily available.
 * Extreme Programming is a type of Agile, and will be removed for the same reason as above.

 So this leaves us with...